jonahdeclerck/s.a.m./README.md

 A standalone IOT device used to scan the RFID enabled student id's from students at Karel de Grote Hogeschool, and send the card id and timestamp to a custom attendance platform [kdgsam.be/](https://www.kdgsam.be/en)

+The software in this repository is setup to, for testing purposes, send the http headers to [https://sam.requestcatcher.com/](https://sam.requestcatcher.com/)

 ![IMG_0368](https://github.com/jonahdeclerck/s.a.m./assets/106692160/6b48158c-5c21-4c21-bf9d-5d7b8323af9c)